top of page

 alt=""

-structure and function of fruit, seeds, and flowers
+Students explore the structure and function of fruit, seeds, and flowers to provide evidence-based explanations of how animal-mediated seed dispersal supports planet populations.

 Dragon fruit cut in half